radiantearth/mlhub_model_template/README.md

 {{

-(:pushpin: only include the LFS section if a file > 100MB had to be committed using LFS
+(:pushpin: only include the following LFS section if a file > 100MB had to be committed using LFS

 <https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github>)

 }}